Himalayan Art Resources

 OM MA NI PAD ME HUM (audio).

 The Buddhist mantra - om mani padme hum - originates in the Karandavyuha Sutra written in prose dated to the 4th-5th century (possibly Kashmir).
-In Tibet the mantra was also popularised in the text of the Mani Kabum, a curious manuscript whose date appears to be anywhere from the beginning of the 2nd millennium up to the 15th century.
+In Tibet the mantra was also popularised in the text of the Mani Kabum, a curious manuscript whose date appears to be anywhere from the beginning of the 11th century up to the 15th century.

 The images in this gallery are mostly initiation cards used in Tantric rituals.
 Paintings of the pureland of Lokeshvara, Potalaka, generally depict a self-arising stone image of Lokeshvara along with the mani mantra inscription.